Azam Khan (singer)

-Mahbubul Haque Khan (28 February 1950 – 5 June 2011), known as Azam Khan, was a Bangladeshi singer-songwriter, record producer, and lead singer for the pop-rock band Uccharon.
-He was also a freedom fighter who took part in the Liberation War of Bangladesh in 1971.
-He is considered to be one of the greatest artists in the history of Bangladeshi folk music and a founding figure of Bangla rock.
+Mahbubul Haque Khan (28 February 1950 – 5 June 2011), known professionally as Azam Khan, was a Bangladeshi singer-songwriter, record producer, and the lead singer of the pioneering pop-rock band Uchcharon.
+Widely referred to as the "Pop Samrat" (Emperor of Pop) and "The Rock Guru", he is considered a founding figure of Bangladeshi rock and one of the most influential artists in the history of Bangladeshi popular music.

-Born and raised in Dhaka, he had been interested in music since childhood and would later begin his music career with Trinity Artist Group in 1967.
-He took part in the 1969 mass uprising against the Pakistani military, which resulted in the resignation of Pakistan's president, Ayub Khan among other concessions to protesters.
+Born and raised in Dhaka, Khan began his musical career in the late 1960s.
+He was an active participant in the 1969 mass uprising and later fought as a freedom fighter during the 1971 Liberation War of Bangladesh.

-In 1971, inspired by his father, he and his brothers took part in the Liberation War of Bangladesh.
-He was trained in Meghaloy, India.
-He fought in Sector 2, under Major Khaled Mosharraf.
-In mid-December, 1971 he came back from the training camps and restarted his music career.
-He founded the pioneering rock band Uchcharon, along with his friends Nilu (lead guitar) and Mansoor (rhythm guitar), and Sadek (drums).
-They first appeared on Bangladesh Television in 1972.
-They achieved commercial success with the hit "Rail Liner Oi Bostite" in 1975.
-This was followed up with more hit songs in the 1970s, like "Alal ar Dulal", "Saleka Maleka" and "Papri Keno Bojhena".

-In 2025, he was posthumously awarded the highest civilian honour award, Independence Award, in recognition of his contribution to the music industry.
-He has been dubbed "The Pop Samrat" (The Pop Emperor) and "The Rock Guru."
+Following the war, Khan established Uchcharon and achieved widespread commercial success throughout the 1970s with enduring hits such as "Rail Liner Oi Bostite", "Alal ar Dulal", "Saleka Maleka", and "Papri Keno Bojhena".
+In recognition of his significant contributions to the music industry, he was posthumously awarded the Independence Award, Bangladesh's highest civilian honour, in 2025.

-Early life
+Early life and education

 Khan was born on 28 February 1950 in Azimpur, Dhaka to Aftabuddin Khan and Jobeda Begum.
 They used to live in the No. 10 Government Quarter Colony.
 His father was the administrative officer of Secretariat Home Department, as well as a homeopathic doctor.
 His mother was a singer, a source of his passion for music.
 He had three brothers — Sayeed Khan, Alam Khan, Leyakot Ali Khan and a sister – Shamima Akhter Khanom.
 In 1956, his father built a house in Kamalapur.
 He was admitted to Motijheel Provincial School.
 In 1965, he was admitted to Siddheswari Boys' High School in the commercial division, from where he passed the Secondary School Certificate exam in 1968.

 He enrolled in T & T College in 1970, but his studies were interrupted by his participation in the Liberation War alongside his father and siblings.